Catskill Hikes and Trail Information

 Take State Route 28 from Kingston, about 1 mile past Big Indian.
 Make a right turn onto small Matyas Road and follow to the parking lot just before the gate.
 You can swim at the Pine Hill Day Use Area, one mile west on Route 28, on your left (day use fee charged).

 Distance: Up to 6 miles.
 Ascent: Up to 800 feet.
 Scenic Vistas and Fire Towers

 Town of Hunter, Greene County

-Note: Because of construction, public access to the falls area will be restricted starting July 6 and through the 2015 summer hiking season.
+Note: Because of construction, public access to the falls area will be restricted through the 2016 hiking season.

 Parking is uphill (to the west) of the junction of Rt 23A and Kaaterskill Creek.
 At 260 feet, these are the highest waterfalls in New York State, dropping in two tiers - the upper falls 175 feet and the lowers falls 85 feet into a rocky basin.
 They were often painted by artists of the 19th century Hudson River School of Landscape Painters.